Oct 262025

 Sep 082024

-What if you could only take one memory with you for eternity-what would you choose?
+What if you could only take one memory with you for eternity- what would you choose?
 This is the question at the heart of Hirokazu Kore-eda’s 1998 film, After Life.

 The beautiful and touching film follows several recently deceased people as they arrive at a processing center to be interviewed, choose a memory, and then have it recreated for them before they move on.
-The film also combines scripted interviews with actors with those of real people reminiscing about their lives.
+The film also combines the scripted interviews with actors with those of real people reminiscing about their lives.

 Jun 212024